Manasmalhotra/ProductService/README.md

 # E-commerce Product Service
 Welcome to the Product Service of my E-Commerce Project!

-This service deals with managing users and their authentication.
+This service deals with managing product listings and searching for products.

 Links to other services: